n8cr8s/k8s-ubuntu-setup/README.md

 PasswordAuthentication no
 ```
-:wq to Quit and Save
+Escape and then :wq to Quit and Save
 Reload ssh

 ```